 Elevated administrative rights must be activated explicitly on Vista and later for registering the driver (run the executable using "Run as administrator" context menu item in Windows Explorer).

-For Windows Vista x64 and later versions of the Windows family of operating systems, kernel-mode software must have a digital signature to load on x64-based computer systems.
-The included x64 version of the network hooking driver is not signed.
-In order to test it on Vista x64 you should press F8 during system boot and choose Disable Driver Signature Enforcement option.
+For Windows Vista x64 and later versions of the Windows family of operating systems, kernel-mode software must have a digital signature.
+The included driver binaries are not signed.
+In order to test it you should press F8 during system boot and choose Disable Driver Signature Enforcement option.
 For the end-user software you have to obtain the Code Signing certificate and sign the driver.